 Indeed, the law does vary across jurisdictions, but there is a general acceptance that companies must follow regulations or do what is best for the employee by instituting health and safety protocols.

-Here is everything you need to know about working in cold temperatures.
+Here is everything you need to know about working in cold temperatures and your worker rights.

 When Is it Too Cold to Work?